geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/synthesis_FDEMandTDEMresponse.rst

 .. math::
     \int_{0}^{\infty}q_{on}(t) = \tau

-Effectively, harmonic and trasient response at the resistive limit can be writte as
+Effectively, harmonic and transient response at the resistive limit can be written as

 .. math::
     \text{Resistive limit:}\ \frac{H^s}{H^p} = \imath \omega \tau C